Navigating the new Singapore low-value tax schemeWatch the webinar

 This blog will cover the following trends:

 Data tracking and sharing are prevalent in today’s world of technology and online shopping.
-However, using data tracking to learn about consumers may soon become a thing of the past, technology users have become distrusting in how their data is being tracked and used.
+However, using data tracking to learn about consumers may soon become a thing of the past, technology users have become distrusting of how their data is being tracked and used.
 If data tracking is the sole technique you are using to learn about your consumers you are going to have to find new methods to get to know your shoppers.

 Why wouldn’t consumers trust how their data is being tracked and used?
 Well, every time a personal device is used, private information can be accessed.
 Have you ever been talking with someone and several minutes later, you see an advertisement on your phone for the exact product you were discussing?
 It’s kind of creepy.
 Apple explained that a normal day of going to the park and getting ice cream can end with a multitude of companies that you have never interacted with, all around the world, updating their profiles with information about you.
 The access and sharing of this information is violating and oftentimes nonconsensual, leading to distrust.